angular/angular/adev/src/content/tutorials/learn-angular/steps/18-forms-validation/README.md

 <docs-step title="Import Validators">

-Angular providers a set of validation tools.
+Angular provides a set of validation tools.
 To use them, first update the component to import `Validators` from `@angular/forms`.

 <docs-code language="ts" highlight="[1]">
 import {ReactiveFormsModule, Validators} from '@angular/forms';